savoirtech/soa-rag-reference-architecture/README.md

 ## ETL

-Extract, Transform, Load is an old design paradigm.
+Extract, Transform, Load is a design paradigm.

 Incoming data is first extracted, then transformed into something we can process, the data may be enriched, then sent (loaded) for further processing or storage.
+In modern implementations business rules for cleaning/filtering data may be augmented with Machine Learning to improve data quality & apply metadata for improved reuse.

 Examples: Apache Camel, Apache Flink